 As you research costs, also learn about Oregon’s financial aid options to learn about additional resources.

 The most up-to-date college cost information is located on the website for the college, university or program that interests you.
-Also consider using some of the tools to the right to research costs and compare your options.
+Consider using some of the tools to the right to research costs and compare your options.
 Also consider opportunities to save for your college expenses in advance.

 Estimated Average Standard Student Budgets for Oregon Postsecondary Institutions